 A fatality is a work-related occurrence that results directly or indirectly in the death of a person (including deaths due to natural causes which occur on the project site).
+You should note that this requested information is also categorised by construction type (civil, residential, and commercial).
+Individual Incident Reports must be submitted for all fatalities.

-3.7 Did your company perform building work on any Non-Scheme Projects during the reporting
+3.7 Did your company perform building work on any Non-Scheme Projects during the reporting period valued at \$4 million or more that involved work in any of the high risk construction categories listed below?
+If yes, please tick which hazards